ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 #### Synchronizing

-After completing step {#linking}, a new Integration panel will appear on your book's GitHub settings page.
+After completing [the former step](#linking), a new Integration panel will appear on your book's GitHub settings page.

 ![Synchronizing GitHub repo with GitBook](/assets/colaboracion/syncgithubgitbook.png)